SpeedoPasanen/ng-file-manager/README.md

     - Router Support
     - Angular Material design UI/UX
     - Easy file picker dialog (pluggable to TinyMCE etc...)
-    - Extendable API connectors
+    - Swappable API connectors
         - In-memory connector for testing & getting started quickly
+        - REST connector for the out-of-the-box Express app/middleware: [ng-file-manager-express](https://github.com/funkizer/ng-file-manager-express)
+        - Write your own?
+Toss me a message at [Gitter](https://gitter.im/ng-file-manager/Lobby) if you need help!
     - Multiple root directories (eg. private/personal, public, etc.)
     - Localization
-    - Customizability as far as Material Theming goes.
-Off course you can override styles if you want.
+    - Customizability powered by Angular Material Theming
     - More ...
-- Some time in further future:
-    - ExpressJS middleware / router for the backend
+- On the ToDo-list:
-    - More ...
+    - More connectors - popular cloud storages etc.
+    - Better documentation, tutorials, examples

 ##  WIP
 Not all functionalities have been implemented yet and there likely will be breaking changes.
 Try at your own risk - not ready for production.